Donate Your Car

 Age/Employment: MEOW seeks to adopt to those who are financially secure and in a stable living situation in order to maximize the likelihood of a lifelong bond.
 Older teens, newly on their own, or still living with parents, may find themselves, in a year or two, making life changes that result in their no longer being able to care for their pet.
-Because there may be, at some time, significant veterinary costs involved with any pet, we ask that people adopt only if they are adults, have seriously evaluated the meaning of a twenty year commitment and are financially able to bear the cost of future emergencies.
+Because of these reasons and as our desire is to find forever homes for our cats, as of January 1, 2016 we have implemented 21 as a minimum age to adopt.
+Additionally, as there may be, at some time, significant veterinary costs involved with any pet, we ask that people adopt only if they are adults, have seriously evaluated the meaning of a twenty year commitment and are financially able to bear the cost of future emergencies.

 Family Decision: Having a pet should be a pleasant and rewarding experience for all involved.
 If you have small children, please bring them with you when you come for your adoption interview.
-MEOW often has kitties who have shown themselves to be particularly tolerant of children.
+Because small kittens are vulnerable and young children may be unable to predict the consequences of their actions, MEOW does not place kittens under 6 months old into homes in which there are children who are less than 6 years old.
+MEOW often has cats who have shown themselves to be particularly tolerant of children.
 Our Adoption Counselors will work with you to determine the best fit for your family.

 Lifetime Commitment: MEOW expects that when you adopt a pet you have made a decision to care for that pet for its entire life.
 A cat may be a 20 year commitment.
 Please think through this extremely important decision before you come to the shelter.
 A pet becomes a family member.
 A responsible pet owner/guardian makes life decisions to include their pets.
 Over the years we have placed more than 15,000 cats and kittens.
 Each year we still get hundreds of cats returned, for any number of reasons.
 Our goal is PERMANENT placement.
 For this reason, our Adoption Counselors have been trained to help you find the right pets for your home and your lifestyle.